TeamFAPS/PSVita-RE-tools/README.md

 This toolkit provides tools that aid in the development of vita homebrews and plugins.
 By providing tools that speed up development through automation of processes and gives a more friendly view into complex things of PSVita OS.

+These tools aided in the development of plugins such as: NoAVLS, ReStore, and ReNpDrm

 What it won’t do:

 These tools are solely used to aid in homebrew / plugins / hacks development.
 It probably will not produce a major hack.
 It will not magically make you a vita god.
 It will not automatically hack the vita.
 These tools are purely tools, most of them already existed in some form or another.